vinit4u16/apijam/README.md

 ### Summary

-In this lab, we will create & customize a developer portal and publish the Payment API onto the portal.
+In this lab, we will create & customize a developer portal and publish the Employees API onto the portal.

 #### Instructions